ViriCruz/weather-app/Readme.md

 **List of country codes** [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)

 ## How to contribute and partipate
-Fork this repo and submit a PR for review and potential merge to main branch
+Fork this repo and submit a PR for review and potential merge to main branch.
+Feel free to leave feedback :smile:

 ## Authors